 40 of the Best Ways to Homeschool in the Car

-Hours spent in the car can make a homeschooling mom feel quite guilty about the seemingly wasted minutes or hours.
+Hours spent in the car can make a homeschooling mom feel guilty about the seemingly wasted minutes or hours.
 However, car time doesn’t have to be downtime for learning (unless you want it to be)!
-There are lots of wonderful schooling and enrichment activities that can keep your children educationally engaged.
+There are lots of fantastic schooling and enrichment activities that can keep your children educationally engaged.

 This post contains affiliate links.